greg-torrington/var-app/README.md

 # Approval adjusted VaR analyser
-A tool that calculates a contracts approval adjusted VaR at a given point in time according to an ERC20 token.
+This tool, a product by FLOAT, calculates a contracts approval adjusted VaR at a given point in time according to an ERC20 token.
 The program functions by allowing an ERC20 address to be entered, the specific contracts address to be entered, and a list of user addresses by either a CSV file or a comma seperated